gitAbishek/LSMProduct/readme.md

 No, you don't need any coding skills.
 One can click and create courses, lessons and publish.

 # Changelog

+### 1.0.9 - 26-10-2021
+- Fix - Add to cart button text filter in courses and single course page.
+- Fix - Backend order API listing issue when the course in order is deleted.
+- Tweak - Changed single course heading tag to h1.

 ### 1.0.8 - 22-10-2021
 - Tweak - Show admin error notice when assets are not built.